top of page

 How to Minimise WHS Risks in Your Workplace

-Minimising WHS risk so far as is reasonably practicable means that the risk is not eliminated but it is reduced to the lowest possible level that is reasonably practicable.
+Minimising WHS risk so far as is reasonably practicable means that the risk is not eliminated but it is reduced to the lowest possible level that is "reasonably practicable."
 And that low level of risk could be the level of “extremely unlikely” or even less.
+Risk control is achieved by applying the hierarchy of control measures, as covered in the WHS Regulation 2017.
+These principles apply to all risk management actions.

-• the hierarchy of control was not used, or
+• the hierarchy of controls were not used, or

-• it was used but the risk controls were not always applied.
+• they were used but the risk controls were not always applied.

 Clauses 35 - 36 of the WHS Regulation 2017 say that if a duty holder cannot eliminate a risk to health & safety so far as is reasonably practicable then they must minimise the risks so far as is reasonably practicable using one or more named control measures.
 The Code of Practice: How to Manage WHS Risks (pages 18/20) states;